 LPN to BSN

-Leverage Your LPN Degree to Become an RN.
+Leverage Your LPN Certification to Become a BSN-Qualified Nurse

-In the nursing field, there's no substitute for advanced education combined with experience to move your career forward.
-When you earn your Bachelor of Science in Nursing (BSN) from NMC, a host of new career and educational opportunities opens up to you.
+In the nursing field, there's no substitute for advanced education combined with experience.
+When you earn your Bachelor of Science in Nursing (BSN) from NMC, a host of new career and educational opportunities open up to you.

 LPNs have a unique opportunity to be successful in the transition to becoming a registered nurse.
 Your previous degree and work experience provide you with the skills needed to excel in the classroom and clinical settings.